gate-computer/gate/Web.md

 far in the future.
 The limit is 15 minutes.

 The `nonce` claim may be specified in order to prevent token reuse.
 If set, it must be unique during the expiration period.
+Server configuration may preclude nonce usage.

 The `aud` claim may be specified in order to prevent misdirected requests.
 Suitable audience string is the HTTPS URL of the API,